bluefinsteam/tstj_app/README.md

 ## Features

+- Welcome flow with login and registration screens (mock logic).
+- Dashboard with bottom navigation for health summary, history, reminders and settings.
-- Log basic health data such as blood pressure, blood sugar and weight.
+- Form to log blood pressure, blood sugar and weight.
-- Manage medication reminders (mock only).
-- Watch health related videos embedded from YouTube.
-- View a simple chart of logged data and export the list to PDF.
+- Local storage using `SharedPreferences` for logged data and reminders.
+- Example API call fetching sample JSON data.